I don’t have the ideal body shape

 Body dysmorphia is an important issue

 I see it a lot in weightlifting – the need to keep looking in mirrors for that moment of joy, or that compliment you want from people around you, to make you feel like you look good.
 It is not always good to look like this “ideal” male.
 It can be counter-productive to success in the sport.
-I often have found that – as I look like just an average guy – I would get questioned on what sport I did when wearing my GB kit and people would say, “Oh, you don’t look like a weightlifter”.
+I have often found that – as I look like just an average guy – I would get questioned on what sport I did when wearing my GB kit and people would say, “oh, you don’t look like a weightlifter”.
 People seem to have a pre-conceived idea of what a weightlifter should look like.